newretirement/fpe-api/terms.md

 ## RMD liability

 The IRS-mandated amount of money that must be withdrawn annually from the [plan's](datatypes.md#plan) tax-deferred accounts in order to satisfy the [RMD rule](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp).

 <hr/><br/>

+## shortfall withdrawal

+A shortfall withdrawal is an implicit withdrawal from an accounts that is automatically triggered when FPE is attempting to satisfy an expense amount that exceeds the balance of a given account.
+The order from which accounts are drawn is determined by the [optimal withdrawal strategy](optimal_withdrawal.md).

+<hr/><br/>